-- Refugees contribute to the demographics of Canada, which has an aging population.
-They are 10 years younger on average than Canadian-born citizens. - Refugees have the highest citizenship rate of all immigration categories (89%), which demonstrates their strong sense of belonging to this country.
+Refugees help address Canada's aging population.
+They are 10 years younger on average than Canadianborn citizens.

+Refugees have the highest citizen-ship rate of all immigration catego-ries (89%), which demonstrates their strong sense of belonging to this country.